LUH-AI/automl_repo_template/README.md

 * Add more options to `cookiecutter.json`:
   * actions to post_gen_project.py to remove unnecessary packages - comment TE: do we install unncessary packages?
 Shouldn't this be handled in the requirements?
 * Edit template documentation (remove most of it, probably)
-* test with different python versions
+* test with different python versions (so far: 3.9, 3.10)
-* save some info as defaults, e.g. the usernames, full name, e-mail, etc.
-* make both cluster Readmes similar in style and length
+* Complete rsync section in PC2 readme - and test beforehand!
 * add pyexperimenter once Lukas is done with the update